CleverNamesTaken/PivotLab/Conops.md

 Both vulnerabilities are hosted in docker containers through Vulhub.
 Netcat, curl and socat have been installed in the container to allow for more pivoting.

+See `~/tools/exploits/` for the proof of concept exploits.

 #### Windows exploitation

 The Windows machine at 10.X.22.60 is vulnerable to CVE-2022-3229, an authentication bypass in Unified Remote version 3.11.0.2483 and prior.
 Windows Defender has been turned off to allow you to use the metasploit module for this exploit.